 Nowadays, new electronic intermediary breeds such as e-mall and product selection agents are emerging.
 This process of shifting of business layers responsible for intermediary functions from traditional to electronic mediums is called re-intermediation.

-EDI stands for Electronic Data Exchange.
+EDI stands for Electronic Data Interchange.
 EDI is an electronic way of transferring business documents in an organization internally, between its various departments or externally with suppliers, customers, or any subsidiaries.
 In EDI, paper documents are replaced with electronic documents such as word documents, spreadsheets, etc.

 Following are the few important documents used in EDI −